deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_41_a.png" alt="">

-First, a little WinDbg kung-fu. `poi` essentially dereferences a pointer, which means obtaining the value a pointer points to.
+First, a little WinDbg-fu. `poi` essentially dereferences a pointer, which means obtaining the value a pointer points to.

-And as you can see, we have found where our current proccess is!
+And as you can see, we have found where our current process is!
 The PID for the current process at this time is the SYSTEM process (PID = 4).
 This is subject to change dependent on what is executing, etc. But, it is very important we are able to identify the current process.

 Let's start building out an assembly program that tracks what we are doing.